 Legitimating this shift was the idea that in order to get content produced in the first place, incentives needed to exist for the creators of content, just as incentives needed to exist for people to create tangible or material goods.
 If you own your factory, then you will invest in it because you get to keep the benefits from those improvements.
 Similarly, the thinking goes, if you are working on a book, you should own the book so that you have an incentive to write it in the first place and improve it over time through revisions.

-From an economic standpoint, it is never socially optimal to prevent someone from listening to a song or watching a baseball game.
-Since the marginal cost is zero, the world is better off if that person gets just a little bit of enjoyment from that content.
+From a societal standpoint, given digital technology, it is never optimal to prevent someone from listening to a song or watching a baseball game once the content exists.
+Since the marginal cost of accessing it is zero, the world is better off if that person gets just a little bit of enjoyment from that content.
 And if that person turns out to be inspired and write an amazing poem that millions read, well then the world is a lot better off.

 Now, you might say, it's all well and good that the marginal cost for making a copy is zero, but what about all the fixed and variable cost that goes into making content?
 If all content were to be free, then where would the money come from for producing any of it?
 Don't we need copyright to give people the incentive to produce content in the first place?

 Some degree of copyright is probably needed, especially for large-scale projects such as movies.
 Society may have an interest in seeing $100 million blockbuster films being made, and it may be that nobody will make them if, in the absence of copyright protection, they aren't economically viable.
-Yet here the protections should be fairly limited (for instance, you shouldn't be able to take down an entire website just because it happens to be streaming your movie).
+Yet here the protections should be fairly limited (for instance, you shouldn't be able to take down an entire site or service just because it happens to contain a link to a pirated stream of your movie).
 More generally, I believe copyright can be dramatically reduced in its scope and made much more costly to obtain and maintain.
 The only automatic right accruing to content should be one of attribution.
 The reservation of additional rights should require a registration fee, because you are asking for content to be removed from the digital knowledge loop.

 Let's take music as an example.
 Musical instruments were made as far back as 30,000 years ago, pre-dating any kind of copyright by many millennia.
 Even the earliest known musical notation, which marks music's transition from information to knowledge (again, defined as something that can be maintained and passed on by humans over time and distance), is around 3,400 years old .
 Clearly people made music, composed it, shared it long before copyright existed.
 In fact, the period during which someone could make a significant amount of money making and then selling recorded music is extraordinarily short, starting with the invention of the gramophone in the 1870s and reaching its heyday in 1999, the year that saw the biggest profits in the music industry .